reticivis-net/mediaforge/README.md

 docker build -t melodyflorum/mediaforge https://github.com/HexCodeFFF/mediaforge.git
 docker run -it --cap-add SYS_NICE melodyflorum/mediaforge
 ```
+on linux, you may need to run docker with `sudo`

 if the installation succeeded, you should be prompted with some options. you'll need to select "Edit Config".
 this will open a text editor within your terminal.
 the 2 required config settings to change for proper functionality are the discord and tenor tokens.